elliotperviz/cmms/md/README.md

 # Molecular Dynamics

-The discussion here is separated into different sections, where we discuss:
+The discussion here is separated into different sections:
 - What is molecular dynamics, and some key practical considerations
 - The core molecular dynamics loop
 - A general workflow for equilibrium measurements